Chapter 2 : Strangers With Cigarettes

 “I think my aunt Walburga threatened to disown him,” Andromeda tried not to laugh.
 “Sirius told me she cried in her room for an entire week.”

 “Sirius and I always joke about our families.
-I feel at ease with him,” Andromeda grinned genuinely, missing her cousin.
+I feel the most comfortable with him,” Andromeda grinned genuinely, missing her cousin.
+“It’s because we have the most in common.
+We’re not like our families.”

-“Do you ever wonder what it would have been like if you were perhaps in Gryffindor as well?”
+“I see, and so you feel most connected with him because of that.
+That’s very understandable,” Miss Faye nodded.
+“Do you ever wonder what it might have been like if you were perhaps in Gryffindor as well?”

 “I’m not asking about your sister or any of your family, for that matter.
 I’m asking about you.
-Just close your eyes and picture having been sorted into Gryffindor, or Ravenclaw, or even Hufflepuff.
-No one’s opinion matters, no one can get to you.
+Just close your eyes and picture having been sorted into Gryffindor, or Ravenclaw, or Hufflepuff.
+No one’s opinion matters.
 How does it make you feel?”

 How did she feel?
-If she were in Gryffindor, she would be surrounded by Pure-bloods, Half-bloods, and Muggle-borns.
-No one in the other Houses cared, no one would judge her.
+If she were in Gryffindor, she would be surrounded by Purebloods, Half-bloods, and Muggle-borns.
+People in the other houses didn’t care about blood status, no one would judge her.
 She could say what she wanted, speak to who she wanted, act the way she wanted, and nobody would tell her she was humiliating her family or degrading her blood status.

 “Blood status.
-It’s always been so serious, but for the past two or three years it’s become like law.
+It’s always been so serious in my family, and in Slytherin, but for the past two or three years it’s become like law, like a matter of life and death.
 I just don’t understand.
 They’re people too, you know?”

-“Life or death?”
-Miss Faye asked, her legs no longer crossed.
-She was actually sitting up very straight, her chin tilted up.
+“Life and death?”
+Miss Faye asked, sitting up a little straight, her chin tilted up.

-“I’m sorry,” Andromeda stammered, now realizing that she’d let slip a little more than she’d hoped.
-She had just been so focused on releasing everything that she hadn’t exercised any control over her words.
+“I’m s-sorry,” Andromeda stammered, now realizing that she’d let slip a little more than she’d hoped.
+She’d become a little too comfortable that she hadn’t exercised any control over what words came out of her mouth.
 “I think I said too much.”

 The door suddenly opened, and Andromeda froze.
 There he was again, the same boy.
 He stood there, tall, one hand in his pocket and the other hanging about loosely.
 He was wearing a black sweater with his black school slacks, his body lean.

-Andromeda stood up and headed toward the door, glancing at him for only a moment before lowering her head and walking out of the office.
+Andromeda stood up and walked to the door, glancing at him for only a moment before lowering her head and leaving the office.
 She could feel his eyes on her as she turned into the hallway.

-By the time she stopped walking, thirty minutes had passed.
+By the time she stopped walking, she was well out of breath.
 She kneeled down, placing her hands on her knees, panting as everything finally hit her.
-After a few moments, she stood up and entered the dungeons, stopping beside a door when she heard voices.
+Last week was repeating itself.
+Every day was repeating itself.
+She wasn’t sure how much longer she could continue like this.
+After a few moments, and some very disturbing thoughts, she stood up and entered the dungeons, stopping beside a door when she heard voices.

 “…has given his orders.
 We leave Saturday the next at midnight, through the Vanishing Cabinets.
 We slip out and we slip back in.
-It’s as simple as that.”
+Simple.”

-She recognized Rowle’s voice, peeking through the crack of the door, sure enough seeing him sitting at the head of the table.
+She recognized Rowle’s voice, and after peeking through the crack of the door, was sure enough seeing him sitting at the head of the table.

 “And what is this mission exactly?”
 Crabbe’s voice came this time, dry and dull.

 Andromeda fell back against the wall, her hand covering her mouth.
-She shook her head in denial.
-Her eyes were slowly filling with tears as the sensation of shock began to wear off.
-She couldn’t stay here anymore.
-If they came out and saw her standing next to the door they’d know she’d been listening.
-She needed to be alone before she broke down.
-She left the dungeons and made her way up to the only place she could be alone, reaching the Astronomy Tower.
-She pushed the door open and made her way onto the tower, letting her sobs fill the air.
+She shook her head in denial, eyes brimming with tears as shocked enveloped her.
+She couldn’t stay here; if they came out and saw her by the door they’d know she’d overheard everything.
+She left the dungeons and somehow found herself retracing her steps from last week, reaching the Astronomy Tower.
+She pushed the door open and stepped outside, letting her sobs fill the air.
+This time, there was no one to hear her: no gang of Slytherins, no music, no crowd of people she couldn’t stand to be around.
+It was her secret place, like all other times, where she came to get away from everyone.

 Children.
 They were going to kill children.
-Rabastan, the man who wanted to marry her, was ordering them to kill children.
-How could he then have children of his own?
-Her own father and sister, she was sure, would be a part of these missions.
+Rabastan, the man who wanted to marry her, was talking about killing children.
+How could he even think of marrying her and having children of his own?
+Her father and sister, she was sure, would be a part of these missions.
 They would be killing children.
 How could her father look in her eyes, in the eyes of his own child, and not see every child he mercilessly killed?

-She walked over to the edge of the tower, staring down.
+She walked over to the edge of the tower, bending her head over and staring down.
 She closed her eyes.
-She would never kill herself, but just for a moment, she imagined falling off, flying through the wind, free from everything.
+Just for a moment, she imagined falling off, flying through the wind, free from everything.
 Free from pain, sadness, desperation…free from it all.
-How nice it would be, to not be a part of this sick world anymore, not be surrounded by these sick people with their sick, twisted thoughts.
+How nice it would be, to not be.
+No longer a part of this sick world, full of sick people, with their sick, twisted thoughts.

 She opened her eyes, wiping them, standing straight.
 But it was who she was.
 She didn’t have a choice.
-Her family, her friends…she was one of them.
+She was one of them, and she hated herself for it.

 “Would you like a cigarette?”